cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Quantum computers

-CPace is proven secure under the hardness of the computational Simultaneous Diffie-Hellmann (SDH) assumption in the group G (as defined in {{CPacePaper}}).
+CPace is proven secure under the hardness of the strong computational Simultaneous Diffie-Hellmann (sSDH) and strong computational Diffie-Hellmann assumption (sCDH) assumptions in the group G (as defined in {{CPacePaper}}).
-This assumption is not expected to hold any longer when large-scale quantum computers (LSQC) are available.
+These assumptions are not expected to hold any longer when large-scale quantum computers (LSQC) are available.
 Still, even in case that LSQC emerge, it is reasonable to assume that discrete-logarithm computations will remain costly.
 CPace with ephemeral session id values sid forces the adversary to solve one computational Diffie-Hellman problem per password guess {{CPacePaper2}}.
 In this sense, using the wording suggested by Steve Thomas on the CFRG mailing list, CPace is "quantum-annoying".